AlGaN/AlN heterostructures: an emerging platform for nonlinear integrated photonics: Results

-We used the prism coupling technique as described in \cite{Prism1973Weber:73,PrismAlNDogheche1999} to quantify the optical losses in the as-grown thin films.
-It utilizes a rutile prism to couple a tunable white laser (SuperK Fianium) into the films.
+We use the prism coupling technique as described in \cite{Prism1973Weber:73,PrismAlNDogheche1999} to quantify the optical losses in the as-grown thin films.
+It utilizes a rutile prism to couple a tunable white laser (SuperK Fianium) into the heterostructures.
 The losses are quantified by monitoring the decay of the scattered light with a digital camera.
-We characterize a 400 nm AlNoS sample and an AlGaN/AlN/sapphire wafer.
-The AlNoS supports a single lateral TE$_0$ mode at 630 nm, whereas the AlGaN wafer exhibits two distinct modes, TE$_0$ and TE$_1$, at the same wavelength.
-By fine-tuning the coupling angle, we isolate and analyze the losses of these modes, as reported in Fig. \ref{fig:algan}(d).\\ The TE$_0$ mode, sustained by the AlGaN wafer, exhibits optical losses that decrease with increasing wavelength, reaching a minimum value of 0.37 cm$^{-1}$ above 600 nm.
-In contrast, the TE$_1$ mode of the AlGaN and the TE$_0$ mode of the AlNoS exhibited higher losses, with minimum values of approximately 1.36 and 1.0 cm$^{-1}$, respectively, to rise again for wavelengths over 625 nm.
-It is worth noting that both of these modes are localized at the interface between two different materials, and as such, they are sensitive to the interface's inherent roughness.
-Additional sources of loss could be due to defects and color centers in AlN and are presumably concentrated at the AlN-sapphire interface as shown by TEM measurements by \cite{Hagedorn2019,HRTEM_TOKUMOTO20094886,Prism_coupling_Dogheche2000}.
+We characterize and compare a 400 nm AlNoS sample and an \mbox{AlGaN}/AlN/sapphire wafer.
+The AlNoS supports a single TE$_0$ mode at 630 nm, whereas the \mbox{AlGaN} structure exhibits two distinct modes, TE$_0$ and TE$_1$, at the same wavelength.
+By fine-tuning the coupling angle, we isolate and analyze the losses of these modes, as reported in Fig. \ref{fig:algan}(d).\\ The TE$_0$ mode, in the \mbox{AlGaN} structure, exhibits optical losses that decrease with increasing wavelength, reaching a minimum value of 2.3 dB/cm above 600 nm.
+In contrast, the TE$_1$ mode of the \mbox{AlGaN} and the TE$_0$ mode of the AlNoS exhibited higher losses, with minimum values of approximately 5.9 and 4.3 dB/cm, respectively, which increase again for wavelengths over 625 nm.
+It is worth noting that both of these modes are localized at the interface between two different materials and, thus, are sensitive to the interface's inherent properties.
+Besides the roughness at the interface, additional sources of loss could be due to defects and color centers in AlN, which are presumably concentrated at the AlN-sapphire interface as shown by TEM measurements by \cite{Hagedorn2019,HRTEM_TOKUMOTO20094886,Prism_coupling_Dogheche2000}.
 AlN has defects comprising a mix of impurities, vacancies, and lattice defects.
-Factors like threading dislocations influence the formation of these defects, although the exact conditions for their formation are yet not fully understood \cite{AlNColor_Cannon2023, Varley2016,Xue2022},
+Factors like threading dislocations influence the formation of these defects, although the exact conditions for their formation are yet not fully understood \cite{AlNColor_Cannon2023, Varley2016,Xue2022}.

-\section{Device Fabrication}
+\subsection{Device Fabrication}